What is a reference range?

 Reference ranges provide guidance for you and your healthcare provider but should not be considered absolute.
 What is normal for one individual may not be considered normal in another and just because you are outside of a reference range, does not mean you are in danger.

-If you do receive a result that falls outside of the reference range provided by the lab, a medical team member will review your results and reach out if follow-up care is required.
+If you do receive a lab result that falls outside of the reference range provided by the lab, a medical team member will review your results and reach out if follow-up care is required.